 Data-driven segmentation’s impact on campaigns

+Data collection and analysis should be part or your arts fundraising strategy.
 Using patrons’ behavioral and interest data informs how arts organizations segment and communicate with their audience.
-Segmentation can lead to more successful ticketing, marketing and fundraising campaigns.
+Segmentation can lead to an increase in ticket sales and successful marketing campaigns.
 Here are just a few examples of how this has worked for different organizations:

 Ensemble Theatre in Cincinnati, OH has always built audience loyalty into their strategy.
 Segmentation is a major part of that: Ensemble Theatre designates cohorts of patrons based on an organization-wide loyalty framework, and every patron falls into a segment based on how far along they are in their relationship with the theater.